sina-chen/predictors_of_polling_errors/us_president/README.md

-### Code for scraping, processing and analysing US presidential election polls
+### Code for scraping, processing and analysing US Presidential election polls

 This folder provides resources for analysing the association between contextual factors and poll acuracy in US presidential elections.